canonical/trino-k8s-operator/CONTRIBUTING.md

 # relate with the Trino charm:
 juju relate tls-certificates-operator trino-k8s

+# check relation has been created:
+juju status --relations
 ```
 Note: currently only Google Oauth authentication is supported.
 For information on how to set this up on Google see [here](https://developers.google.com/identity/protocols/oauth2).